Face coverings on buses - what you need to know

 There are some exemptions to the requirement listed below.

 The use of face masks and face coverings has been an issue of contention since the beginning of the outbreak.
 Current Public Health England advice has not changed – masks to prevent the wearer from catching the virus are only effective in clinical settings when coupled with other Personal Protective Equipment and stringent hygiene measures.

-However, by wearing a face covering you might reduce the potential to infect others, especially as you may not know that you are infected.
-This will allow us greater freedom whilst keeping the spread of the virus under control.
+By wearing a face covering you might reduce the potential to infect others, especially as you may not know that you are infected.
+This will allow everyone greater freedom whilst minimising the spread of the virus.

 The most important guidance continues to be to wash your hands regularly and avoid travelling unless you need to.

 who is exempt?

 You do not need to wear a face covering if you are under the age of 11, or have a reasonable excuse not to.
 Reasonable excuses include: